Skip to main content

 The automatic SMS Footer will be added to your messages:

-Every 30 days after the original message was sent or from the last inbound text from that number.
-The footer will appear on your next message and the 30 days resets.
+• Every 30 days after the original message was sent or from the last inbound text from that number.
+The footer will appear on your next message and the 30-day reset.

 Example:

-You and John continue texting back and forth.
-The last message John sends is on May 19, 2025.
+• You and John continue texting back and forth.
+The last message John sent was on May 19, 2025.

-smrtPhone offers an easy, Standard SMS Footer, a Custom Footer option, and the ability to decline automatic SMS Footers.
+smrtPhone offers an easy, customizable footer option and the ability to decline it.

-Any characters in your SMS Footer count toward your character limit for text messages and may require a second message, depending on total length.
-Be cognizant of length when making your Custom Footer, or crafting your first text message to a contact.
+Any characters in your SMS Footer count toward your character limit for text messages and may require a second message, depending on the total length.
+Be cognizant of length when making your SMS Footer or crafting your first text message to a contact.

-You may decline the use of automatic SMS Footers on your account.
+You may decline the use of the SMS Footers on your account.

 Whether you use smrtPhone's automated tool or not, text messages from a business to an individual must comply with opt-in and opt-out consent rules.
 We know that a lot of businesses do this from outside of our platform, and that is why we give you the option to decline the automated footers.